-At the London 2012 Games Michel's Team won Gold on 468 points ahead of Germany (440 points).
+At the London 2012 Games the Team won Gold on 468 points ahead of Germany (440 points).
 The British Team largest margin ever, 5 Gold medals (incl.
 Team Gold), 5 Silver and 1 Bronze which is a Paralympic record.
-Sophie Christiansen had another record too of 84.75% and all scores were above 71% including 4 tests above 80%!
+Sophie Christiansen had another world record too of 84.75% and all scores were above 71% including 4 tests above 80%!
 Individual rider Natasha Baker also set another record of 82.80% in the Grade II Freestyle a massive 5% lead over Britta Napel of Germany!
-Well it was simply amazing!
+Well, it was simply amazing!

 It was Team Gold for Para-Dressage Team GBR at the 2016 Rio Paralympic Games too with a total of eleven Gold and Silver medals!
 A record breaking success with athletes medalling in all the classes they took part in!
 Anne Dunham, Sophie Christiansen, Lee Pearson, Natasha Baker and Sophie Wells all achieved Gold (7 Gold 4 Silver).
 Triple Gold medallist Sophie Christiansen on Di Redfern’s Athene Lindebjerg scored highest in the overall competition just short of 80% in the Freestyle.
 Natasha Baker and Cabral were also triple Gold medallists!
 Under Michel’s last coach leadership for the British Federation, the Team won Gold at the 2017 FEI European Championships in Gothenburg, which included two triple gold medalists (Susanna Hext, GIII and Julie Payne, GI), a total of 9 gold, 1 silver and 1 bronze medals.
 Another European record!